ncbi/cxx-toolkit/pages/ch_browse.md

 LXR
 ---

 The [LXR Engine](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/blurb.html) enables search-driven browsing together with a more conventional [navigation](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source) of the Toolkit's source.
 In [source](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source) mode, LXR provides navigation of the source tree through a Web-based front end.
-The LXR search modes [ident](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident), [find](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/find) and [search](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/search) will generate a list to identify all occurrences in the Toolkit where an identifier, file name, or specified free text, respectively, are found.
+The LXR search modes [ident](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident) and [search](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/search) will generate a list to identify all occurrences in the Toolkit where an identifier, file name or specified text, respectively, are found.

 An `identifier` in an LXR search is the name of a class, function, variable, macro, typedef, or other named entity within the Toolkit source.
 This search can be especially handy when attempting to determine, for example, which header has been left out when a symbol reference cannot be found.

 Some hints for using LXR:

+-   The identifier ("ident") LXR mode attempt an **exact** and **case-sensitive** match to your query.

+-   The general file/text ("search") LXR mode is **case-insensitive** by default, use checkbox for **case-sensitive** search if necessary.

 -   For free-text LXR searches, patterns, wildcards, and regular expression syntax are allowed.
 See the [Search Help page](http://tidy.sourceforge.net/lxr_search_help.html) for details.

--   The identifier ("ident") and file ("find") LXR search modes attempt an **exact** and **case-sensitive** match to your query.

--   LXR indexes files from a root of `$NCBI/c++`; matches will be found not only in `src` and `include` but also in any resident build tree and the `compilers` and `scripts` directories as well.
+-   LXR indexes files from a root of `$NCBI/c++`; so matches will be found not only in `src` and `include` but also in any resident build tree and the `compilers` and `scripts` directories as well.

--   [Note](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=Note): The documentation itself is not searched by LXR.

 <a name="ch_browse.doxygen"></a>